 Nearest Tube: Sloane Square

 Visitors from around the world flock to Knightsbridge and Brompton Road to visit the illustrious shops and department stores.
 This is the place to go if you're looking for prestigious brands and up-to-the-minute trends from the world's fashion elite.
 Best known for Harrods and Harvey Nichols, you'll also find a whole host of big-name fashion designers on Sloane Street.
-Showing Knightsbridge caters to all tastes and budgets, there's a branch of Topshop opposite Harrods.
+Plush Knightsbridge caters to all tastes and budgets, there's a branch of Topshop opposite Harrods.

 Nearest Tube: Knightsbridge